 Simultaneous hermaphrodites

-Reproductive system of gastropods: Pulmonateland snails and land slugs are perhaps the best-known kind of simultaneous hermaphrodite, and are the most widespread of terrestrial animals possessing this sexual polymorphism.
-Sexual material is exchanged between both animals via spermatophore, which can then be stored in the spermatheca.
-After exchange of spermatozoa, both animals will lay fertilized eggs after a period of gestation; then the eggs will proceed to hatch after a development period.
-Snails typically reproduce from early spring through late autumn.[35]
+Pulmonateland snails and land slugs are perhaps the best-known kinds of simultaneous hermaphrodites, and are the most widespread of terrestrial animals possessing this sexual polymorphism.
+Sexual material is exchanged between both animals via spermatophores, and is then stored in the spermatheca.
+After exchange of spermatozoa, both animals will lay fertilized eggs after a period of gestation.
+The eggs will proceed to hatch after a development period.
+Snails typically reproduce from early spring through late autumn.[20]

-Banana slugs are another example of a hermaphroditic gastropod.
-Mating with a partner is more desirable biologically, as the genetic material of the resultant offspring is varied, but if mating with a partner is not possible, self-fertilization is practiced.
+Banana slugs are an example of a hermaphroditic gastropod.
+Mating with a partner is more desirable biologically than self-fertilization, as the genetic material of the resultant offspring is varied, but if mating with a partner is not possible, self-fertilization is practiced.
 The male sexual organ of an adult banana slug is quite large in proportion to its size, as well as compared to the female organ.
 It is possible for banana slugs, while mating, to become stuck together.
 If a substantial amount of wiggling fails to separate them, the male organ will be bitten off (using the slug's radula), see apophallation.
-If a banana slug has lost its male sexual organ, it can still mate as a female, making its hermaphroditic quality a valuable adaptation.[36]
+If a banana slug has lost its male sexual organ, it can still mate as a female, making hermaphroditism a valuable adaptation.[21]

 The species of colourful sea slugsGoniobranchus reticulatus is hermaphroditic, with both male and female organs active at the same time during copulation.
 After mating, the external portion of the penis detaches, but is able to regrow within 24 hours.[37][38]